takumaw/moinmoin-docker-classic/README.md

 ```
 You can now access your instance via http://localhost:8080 in your browser.

-You can use with docker-compose, i.e.
+You can also use with docker-compose, i.e.

 ```
 version: '3.1'